sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report 10-13 to 10-19.md

 	Chuong Vo
 		-Began researching the best processor to use for the project and the differences between arduino microcontrollers and Atmel microcontrollers (2)
 	Sierra Buckley
+		- watching kicad videos and becoming familiar with it (2)
-	Chris Crider
+		- researching effects pedals for our design (2) Chris Crider

 ##Next Week